Occidental Petroleum Corp (OXY): A Deep Dive into Its Performanc

 Occidental Petroleum Corp: A Snapshot

-Occidental Petroleum Corp, with a market cap of $53.13 billion, is an independent exploration and production company with operations in the United States, Latin America, and the Middle East.
+Occidental Petroleum Corp, with a market cap of $56.68 billion, is an independent exploration and production company with operations in the United States, Latin America, and the Middle East.
 As of the end of 2022, the company reported net proved reserves of 3.8 billion barrels of oil equivalent.
 Net production averaged 1,159 thousand barrels of oil equivalent per day in 2022 at a ratio of 75% oil and natural gas liquids and 25% natural gas.
-The company's operating margin stands at 29.55% with sales amounting to $31.54 billion.
+The company's sales stand at $31.54 billion with an operating margin of 29.55%.

 Financial Strength Analysis